 Once I set up an account on Pinterest and started putting my blog content in it, I started getting nearly twice as much content from there as I get from Facebook.
+And Pinterest traffic, in my experience, stays on the page longer and is more likely to read an additional page.
 That’s a nice return, especially now that all you have to do is open an account and set up that RSS feed.
 It’s a non-sleazy way to promote your blog.
 The exposure increases the chances of someone coming and staying a while, gaining you a reader.
 And, if nothing else, it’s one more external link to your content, helping your search engine rankings.
 The content that made it to Pinterest seems to do better on Bing.

 The better your audience lines up with Pinterest’s core audience, the more traffic you’ll get from it.
 Mine doesn’t line up real well, so I get mixed results, but Pinterest is still my steadiest, most consistent social network from a traffic-generating standpoint, and I expect that to continue to improve.
 Facebook and Twitter increasingly seem to see blogs as competitors and treat them as such, while Pinterest treats them as partners.
 And the more traffic you have, the better monetizing your blog with Viglink or with Adsense works.
 So I can’t think of any reason not to put your blog content on Pinterest.